 Pointe du Midi circular via the Montarquis Cave and Lake Peyre

-From the Col de la Colombière, I suggest a quasi-circular ascent of the Pointe du Midi: this is a beautiful route that winds its way around the Grotte de Montarquis and Lac de Peyre.
+Starting from the Col de la Colombière, I suggest a virtually circular route up to the Pointe du Midi: this is a lovely walk, taking in the area around the Grotte de Montarquis and the Lac de Peyre.

-Please note: in this rather rocky environment, caution is advised around Pointe du Midi, particularly in the Cu Déri corridor just before the point (6), which is quite exposed to rockfalls.
+Caution: as the terrain is quite rocky, you should exercise caution in the vicinity of the Pointe du Midi, particularly in the Cu Déri couloir, just before point (6), which is quite exposed to rockfalls.
 The use of a GPS is recommended (see below).

 Details